 Sec.
-17-2. - Establishment, composition, appointment and terms of members.
+17-27.
+Establishment, composition, appointment and terms of members.

-- (a) In order to accomplish the policy set forth in section 17-1, there is hereby established a commission known as the Fair Housing Commission consisting of seven members who are broadly representative of the religious, national, ethnic and economic groups in the city, to be appointed by the Mayor with the advice and consent of the City Council.
-The members of the Fair Housing Commission shall serve for a term as set forth in section 2-162 of this Code.
-The commission shall choose its own chairperson and vice-chairperson. - (b) Any member of the commission who fails to attend three consecutive meetings of the commission, whether for the conduct of administrative matters or hearing complaints, without prior notice to some other member of the commission, shall be considered to have resigned.
-Thereupon, the Chairperson of the Commission shall notify the mayor so that he may make an appointment to fill the vacancy for the remainder of the unexpired term.
+(a) In order to accomplish the policy set forth in section 17-26, there is hereby established a commission known as the fair employment commission consisting of seven members who are broadly representative of the religious, national, ethnic and economic groups in the city, to be appointed by the mayor with the advice and consent of the city council.
+The members of the fair employment commission shall serve for a term as set forth in section 2-162 of this Code.
+The commission shall choose its own chairperson and vice-chairperson.

+(b) Any member of the commission who fails to attend three consecutive meetings of the commission, whether for the conduct of administrative matters or hearing complaints, without prior notice to some other member of the commission, shall be considered to have resigned.
+Thereupon, the chairperson of the commission shall notify the mayor so that he may make an appointment to fill the vacancy for the remainder of the unexpired term.